 - The recent investments (FDI): Hilton, Four Seasons, Club Med, KPMG, and Price Waterhouse

-- Largest port: Male.
+- The largest port: Male.
 Future port: Port of Thilafushi

 - The Maldives has not mineral resources

 - Risk of natural disasters.